postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

     <img alt="Adding a link" src="https://assets.postman.com/postman-docs/documentation-link-tool-v9-1.jpg" width="560px">

-* To add a link using Markdown, use the following syntax:
+* To add a link using the Markdown editor, use the following syntax:

     ```md
     [link text to display](https://your-link-url.com)